What are joint injections?

 This Medicare-preferred alternative to knee replacement surgery uses fluoroscopy guidance to make sure the medication goes to the exact point of your injury or area of damage within the joint.

-In most cases, your provider recommends visiting Restore Osteo of Colorado for once-a-week joint injections during your time in treatment.
+In most cases, your provider recommends visiting Restore Osteo of Colorado for once-a-week injections during your time in treatment.
 Over time, you should experience an improvement in symptoms like discomfort, pain, and joint stiffness that result from damage to the cartilage or soft tissues.

 Genvisc 850 joint injections contain hyaluronate, a thick substance that can help lubricate your joints.
 With better lubrication, your damaged joint can move more smoothly and comfortably.